-- d.
-The LAP shall coordinate all requests for interpreter services including scheduling and arranging requested appointments. - e.
+[wi Mhore the convice will be previded to a effecte 200 LOwer (OF vi.
+Where the service will be provided (e.g., offsite, 200 I Street, SE Washington, DC 20003). vii.
+The purpose of the meeting (e.g., Family Team Meeting, visitation, etc.). viii.
+The requester's contact information (e.g., Name, Title, Office Location and Work and Cell Phone Numbers).
+The LAP shall coordinate all requests for interpreter services including scheduling and arranging requested appointments. e.
 The LAP shall inform the requester and the requester shall advise clients and customers that an interpreter shall be provided at no cost to them.
-CFSA shall incur all cost associated with the provision of interpreter services. - f.
-When working with an LEP or NEP client, requester or applicable staff person must place notation (e.g., LEP-French) on the outside of the client's or customer's file, indicating that an interpreter will be needed. - g.
-If an interpreter is not available on the preferred date, the LAP shall coordinate another date with the requester and the requester shall contact the client or customer to inform them of the next available date. - Once an interpreter has been identified and the date and time has been confirmed, the information shall be noted on the Language Access Request Form or in ACTS - If CFSA offers oral interpretation and written translation to LEP and NEP clients and customers and the client or customer refuses interpretation or translation services, CFSA shall provide an OHR waiver form to the client or customer. - j.
+CFSA shall incur all cost associated with the provision of interpreter services. f.
+When working with an LEP or NEP client, requester or applicable staff person must place notation (e.g., LEP-French) on the outside of the client's or customer's file, indicating that an interpreter will be needed. g.
+If an interpreter is not available on the preferred date, the LAP shall coordinate another date with the requester and the requester shall contact the client or customer to inform them of the next available date.
+Once an interpreter has been identified and the date and time has been confirmed, the information shall be noted on the Language Access Request Form or in ACTS If CFSA offers oral interpretation and written translation to LEP and NEP clients and customers and the client or customer refuses interpretation or translation services, CFSA shall provide an OHR waiver form to the client or customer. j.
 Clients and customers may waive their rights under the Act by completing an OHR wavier form.
 The OHR wavier form shall be in the language of the client or customer and shall confirm that the LEP or NEP client or customer is voluntarily waiving their right to free interpretation or translation services provided by CFSA.
 CFSA shall provide an oral translation of the written text of the OHR waiver form if a written translation is not available in the client's or customer's language or if the client or customer is unable to read their native language.

-Section J: Written Translation of Vital Documents

-- 1. CFSA shall provide written translation of vital documents into any non-English language spoken by a LEP or NEP population that constitutes 3% or 500 individuals, whichever is less, of the population served or encountered, or likely to be encountered, by CFSA.
-These documents shall include, but are not limited to, applications, notices, complaint forms, outreach materials, and other documents that notify clients and customers about their rights or eligibility requirements for benefits and participation. - 2.
-CFSA shall ensure that all vital documents that are translated into a non-English language spoken by LEP or NEP populations are widely distributed within the Agency, at accessible points of entry, and are available online. - 3.
-Translation of "non-vital documents" shall be provided on an as-needed basis, which includes cases where a translation is not a viable option (at no cost).
+Section K: Written Translation of Vital Documents 1.
+CFSA shall provide written translation of vital documents into any non- English language spoken by a LEP or NEP population that constitutes 3% or 500 individuals, whichever is less, of the population served or encountered, or likely to be encountered, by CFSA.
+These documents shall include, but are not limited to, applications, notices, complaint forms, outreach materials, and other documents that notify clients and customers about their rights or eligibility requirements for benefits and participation.